 Mix all ingredients together in a large bowl or Tupperware container.
 Season with salt and pepper to taste.

-Refrigerate overnight, or at least several hours, to marinate.
-Enjoy as a side for grilled chicken or a topping for green salad.
+Refrigerate overnight, or at least for several hours, to marinate.
+Enjoy as a side for grilled chicken, or as a topping for green salad.

 Italian Stuffed Peppers

-Bell peppers are a low-calorie, high-flavor vegetable containing folate, fiber, and iron.
+Bell peppers are a low-calorie, high-flavor vegetable containing folate, fiber, and iron, making it a great source for senior nutrition.
 They’re also a great base for a variety of fillings and sauces.
-This versatile, easy recipe could be made as Mexican stuffed peppers with salsa and taco seasoning instead of tomato sauce and Italian seasoning.
+This versatile, easy recipe could be made as Mexican stuffed peppers with salsa and taco seasoning, instead of tomato sauce and Italian seasoning.

 4-6 bell peppers (red, green, yellow, and orange all work)